Skip to main content

 Yes, I separated or divorced in 2024

-No, I retained this status throughout the 2024 income year
+No, I maintained this status throughout the entire 2024 income year

-πŸ’‘ It is not possible to change civil status on 1 January, as the official date of change is the date of entry in the civil status registers.
-As the local authority was closed, the change can only take place on 31 December or 2 January.
-Be careful, as this will affect the type of declaration you have to file.
+💡 It is not possible to change civil status on 1 January, as the official date of change is the date of registration in the civil registers.
+Since the municipal administration is closed that day, the change can only take place on 31 December or 2 January.
+Please pay close attention, as this affects the type of return you are required to file.

-When you file a joint tax return, you can benefit from a specific advantage: the marital quotient.
+When you file a joint tax return, you may benefit from a specific advantage: the marital quotient.

-What does this mean?
-The marital quotient is used to divide income between couples on a notional basis.
-The spouse with the higher income transfers part of his or her income (the part in the higher tax bracket) to the other spouse.
-As this spouse has a lower income (in a lower tax bracket), overall taxation will be lower πŸ˜‡
+What is it?
+The marital quotient allows income to be notionally redistributed within the couple.
+The spouse with the higher income transfers part of their income (the portion falling in the highest tax bracket) to the other spouse.
+Since that other spouse has lower income (in a lower tax bracket), the overall tax burden is reduced 😇

-The marital quotient applies with two limits or ceilings:
+The marital quotient applies with two limits or caps:

-1️⃣ The spouse with the lower professional income must reach a maximum of 30% of total income
+1️⃣ The spouse with the lower professional income must receive a maximum of 30% of the total income

-• Alexandre has 0% of the couple's total professional income, so he can benefit from the marital quotient
+• Alexandre holds 0% of the couple's total professional income, so he can benefit from the marital quotient

-• Thanks to this fictitious transfer, both spouses will be taxed at a lower rate.
-Overall tax will therefore be reduced.
+• Thanks to this notional transfer, both spouses will be taxed at a lower rate.
+The overall tax burden will therefore be reduced.

-If you have any questions, contact us via the live-chat at bottom right, we'll be happy to help πŸ˜‡
+If you have any questions, contact us via the live chat at the bottom right — we will be happy to help 😇

 See you soon